animatedrice/KicktheDrip/README.md

 # Stardew Valley Mods
 Several mods created for Stardew Valley 1.6.

+Any suggestions or feedback are always welcome! (hmu on Discord)

 ### Requirements
 All mods have the same requirements:
 * SMAPI (4.0 or up)